-The North Face Base Camp featured highly articulated backpack shoulder straps with high-quality foam that didn't collapse under loads.
-Both the Base Camp and Black Hole could be worn for extended periods of time and over great distances with only minimal discomfort.
-Not that we'd recommend this, but a good friend of ours just happened to have hiked all the way into the Bugaboos (a 3-4 hour hike, 2,300 ft of elevation gain) with massive loads in a Black Hole Duffel.
+The North Face Base Camp featured highly contoured backpack shoulder straps with high-quality foam that didn't collapse under loads.
+Both the Base Camp and Black Hole could be worn for extended periods and over distances with only minimal discomfort.
+Not that we'd recommend this, but a good friend of ours who doesn't own a large pack hiked all the way into the Bugaboos (a 3-4 hour hike, 2,300 ft of elevation gain) with massive loads in a Black Hole Duffel.
 This isn't ideal but is a testament to both his toughness and to the comfort of some duffel bag shoulder straps.

 The Alpaca, Long Hauler, and Helly Hansen 2 all have above average shoulder straps.
 All the models we tested either have separate briefcase style straps or their shoulder straps are designed to be shortened and used for this purpose.

 Any bag with wheels naturally performs better than non-wheeled versions when it comes to transporting your luggage in the airport or on other smooth surfaces.
 There are a lot of good (and bad) wheeled bags out there.
-We looked at dozens of options and selected our favorite five, comparing them here.
-Among all of our top five favorite rolling duffels, a feature our gear selection team and review staff look for, and that all the models shared, is larger-than-average wheel size.
+We looked at dozens of options and selected our favorite four, comparing them here.
+Among all of these top rolling duffels, a feature our gear selection team and review staff look for, and that all the models shared, is larger-than-average wheel size.